llSourcell/Learn-Natural-Language-Processing-Curriculum/README.md

 eventually you will master it.

 ## Find a study buddy
-Join the #NLP channel in our Slack channel to find one.
+Join the #NLP_curriculum channel in our Slack channel to find one http://wizards.herokuapp.com

 ## Components each week
 - Video Lectures